polkadot-fellows/RFCs/text/0078-merkleized-metadata.md

 - `path`: A `path` declares the position of a type locally to the place where it is defined.
 The `path` is not globally unique, this means that there can be multiple types with the same `path`.
 - `type_def`: The high-level type definition, e.g. the type is a composition of fields where each field has a type, the type is a composition of different types as `tuple` etc.
+- `type_id`: The unique identifier of this type.

 Every `Type` is composed of multiple different types.
 Each of these "sub types" can reference either a full `Type` again or reference one of the primitive types.
 This is where `TypeRef` comes into play as the type referencing information.
 To reference a `Type` in the type information a unique identifier is used.
 As primitive types can be represented using a single byte, they are not put as separate types into the type information.
 Instead the primitive types are directly part of `TypeRef` to not require the overhead of referencing them in an extra `Type`.
 The special primitive type `Void` represents a type that encodes to nothing and can be decoded from nothing.
 As FRAME doesn't support `Compact` as primitive type it requires a little bit more involved implementation to convert a FRAME type to a `Compact` primitive type.
-SCALE only supports `u8`, `u16`, `u32`, `u64` and `u128` as `Compact` which maps onto the primtive type declaration in the RFC.
+SCALE only supports `u8`, `u16`, `u32`, `u64` and `u128` as `Compact` which maps onto the primitive type declaration in the RFC.
 One special case is a `Compact` that wraps an empty `Tuple` which is expressed as primitive type `Void`.

 The `TypeDef` variants have the following meaning: